alexaritan/photo-gallery/README.md

 # photo-gallery

 A really simple TypeScript based photo gallery for React apps.
+Built using MUI.

 # How to use